-Looking back on our few years, I can’t even keep track of the times I have failed at being a good and holy husband.
+Looking back on a marriage, I can’t even keep track of the times I have failed at being a good and holy husband.
 There are countless times when I went mad about the smallest thing.
-Usually something that happened at an inopportune time and I reacted from a vulnerable and broken state.
+Usually, something that happened at an inopportune time and I reacted from a vulnerable and broken state.
 Failure occurs regularly, and it undoubtedly adds to the challenge of the life-long pilgrimage.

 2 Elements from the Nuptial Mass for Reflection